Facebook bans foreign ads for Eighth Amendment referendum

 Facebook will no longer accept foreign advertisements relating to the upcoming referendum on the Eighth Amendment.
 The ban will apply to ads that have been paid for by organisations outside Ireland.

-The move, which comes into force on Tuesday, comes amid concerns that organisations and individuals based outside the country would try to influence the outcome of the referendum through Facebook ad campaigns.
+The move, which was implemented on Tuesday, comes amid concerns that organisations and individuals based outside the country would try to influence the outcome of the referendum through Facebook ad campaigns.

 “This is an issue we have been thinking about for some time,” Facebook said.
 “Today, as part of our efforts to help protect the integrity of elections and referendums from undue influence, we will begin rejecting ads related to the referendum if they are being run by advertisers based outside of Ireland.
 We feel the spirit of this approach is also consistent with the Irish electoral law that prohibits campaigns from accepting foreign donations.”